About Paddling

 From the first- time paddler to the more experienced paddler, the Club offers opportunities to learn and to practise throughout the season.
 The Club begins the season with a focus on safety, offering a variety of introductory and refresher safety and rescue options for both sea kayak and recreational kayak paddlers.
 When offered, Paddle Canada Instructors provide the courses to help paddlers learn and improve at any skill level for both sea kayak and recreational kayak paddlers.
 Then we go have some fun on the water.

 We offer paddles for both sea kayaks and recreational kayaks throughout the season.
 We travel for our day trips to interior lakes and rivers such as the Grand River, Rockwood, Welland Canal, Lake Ontario, Lake Erie, Lake Huron and Georgian Bay.
 Weekend and extended trips take paddlers to such locations as Franklin Islands, Whales Back, Benjamin Islands, Lake Superior and North Channel to name a few.
 Some of our day and weekend trips utilize the resources of outfitters who provide rental kayaks and equipment so you don't always need to own a kayak to get involved.
-Any surplus funds which may be generated from the running of our paddling trips or events, will be used to support the running of other other paddling trips or events.
+Any surplus funds which may be generated from the running of our paddling trips or events, will go towards the Sports Development Fund to improve our club paddling, for example, the purchase of VHF radios for trips.

 We also have workshops where we learn from each other.
-Workshop topics may include water safety guidelines, paddle strokes, rescues, wilderness trip packing, navigation and much more.
+Workshop topics may include water safety guidelines, paddle strokes, rescues, backcountry trip packing, navigation and much more.

 Don't paddle alone.
 Share your paddle in the safe and friendly group environment the Club provides.